felixhorns/SingleBCell-FluVaccine/README.md

 # SingleBCell-FluVaccine

-Analysis workflows for Horns et al. bioRxiv 2019.
+Analysis workflows for Horns et al. Cell Reports 2020.

 These workflows were used to analyze the molecular, cellular, and population features of human B cells during the memory response to influenza vaccination.
 Data were collected using single-cell transcriptional profiling, single-cell paired heavy-light chain antibody sequencing (10X Genomics), antibody repertoire sequencing, and traditional antibody binding measurements (ELISA and biolayer interferometry).
-Results were published on bioRxiv in 2019 (https://www.biorxiv.org/content/10.1101/709337v1).
+Results were published on bioRxiv in 2019 (https://www.biorxiv.org/content/10.1101/709337v1), and in Cell Reports in 2020 (https://pubmed.ncbi.nlm.nih.gov/31968262/).

 This repository contains Jupyter Notebooks that reproduce the figures shown in the paper.

+## Citation

+F Horns, CL Dekker, SR Quake, "Memory B Cell Activation, Broad Anti-influenza Antibodies, and Bystander Activation Revealed by Single-Cell Transcriptomics."
+Cell Reports, 30(3), 905-913 (2020).

 ## Configuration